-Japan is known for being a country where people work too much, some even work 12 to 15 hours a day.
-Of course this is not such a big number but it is quite visible to the point of catching people's attention.
-However, the workload in Japan is like that of any other country, varying between 8 and 9 hours a day.
-So why is it that 1 in 5 Japanese permanent employees often work overtime?
-What makes 22% of Japanese people work more than 50 hours a week?
+Japan is known for being a country where people work too much, some even working 12 to 15 hours a day.
+Of course, this is not such a large number, but it is quite noticeable to the point of catching people's attention.
+However, the working hours in Japan are similar to those of any other country, varying between 8 and 9 hours a day.
+So why do 1 in 5 Japanese salaried employees tend to work overtime?
+What leads 22% of the Japanese to work more than 50 hours a week?

-If we look at it this way, 22% of the population is not an alarming number for people to say “Japanese works too much”, but it is a very large number.
-There are 27 million Japanese people who work more than 10 hours of overtime per week.
-Japan only allows 45 hours of overtime a month, but about 1 million people have signed a term that allows them to do more than that.
-Why does it happen?
+If we look at it this way, 22% of the population is not an alarming number for people to say "Japanese work too much," but it is a very large number.
+There are 27 million Japanese who work more than 10 overtime hours a week.
+Japan allows only 45 overtime hours per month, but about 1 million people have signed a term that allows them to work more than that.
+Why does this happen?

 Additional 25%